Unknown303YT/norsemc-riordanmc/README.md

 Mjolnir (Thor's Hammer): Call down lightning and explosions!
 Right click for lightning, Left click for one-shot.<br>
 Bottle of Blood: Drops when a player dies.
 Currently has no use.

-This mod is still in Alpha, so may have some bugs.
+This mod is still in Beta, so may have some bugs.

 Credits:<br>
 Rick Riordan, for making the Magnus Chase books.<br>